-The 2016 Call for Proposals is now available.
-An Information Session will be held on Tuesday, May 24, 2016 from 9:30-11:00 AM in the Clinical Center Medical Board Room (Building 10, Room 4-2551).
-For more info on how to apply, select the “Information for Applicants" link on the left side of the screen.
+The 2016 application cycle is now underway.
+For more info on how to apply, select the "Information for Applicants" link on the left side of the screen.

 The Bench-to-Bedside (BtB) Program funds research teams seeking to translate basic scientific findings into therapeutic interventions for patients and to increase understanding of important disease processes.